 The electrical circuit of the warning light can be checked by turning the key to "ON".
-The warning light should come on for a few seconds, and then go off.
+The warning light should come on for a few seconds and then go off.

-If the warning light does not come on initially when the key is turned to "ON", or if the warning light remains on, have a Yamaha dealer check the electrical circuit.
+If the warning light does not come on initially when the key is turned to "ON", or if the warning light remains on after confirming that the oil level is correct (see page 6-9), have a Yamaha dealer check the vehicle.